Jun 28, 2021

 When wanting to digitize a large area in a short time or wanting a 3D visual realism of a physical object, photogrammetry is the way to go.

 Photogrammetry consists of taking pictures of space from different angles and distances to capture the tridimensional surface of objects.
 After capturing the data, those photos are imported into specialized photogrammetry software for further processing, resulting in a 3D model.

-Using aerial photogrammetry is the main advantage of capturing a vast extension of the area from higher elevations, allowing higher accuracy and detail of vertical assets.
+The main advantage of using aerial photogrammetry is capturing a vast extension of the area from higher elevations, allowing higher accuracy and detail of vertical assets.

 The main output of photogrammetry software is a 3D mesh.